 You will not be able to digitally-sign new messages.
 Other Compriva Private Email users will not be able to encrypt messages to you because the certificate they have in their contacts folders/address books for you will have expired.

-- When I renew my subscription and install a new
+- When I renew my registration and install a new

 Compriva Private Email certificate, do I need to notify my Compriva Private Email